 Eating small, frequent meals and snacks to maintain a steady blood glucose level

 Brittle diabetes requires constant care and supervision by qualified medical professionals who are aware of the brittle diabetes complexities as well as some level of self-management on behalf of brittle diabetes patients.
-If you have brittle diabetes then it is important that you know the signs and symptoms of elevated blood glucose levels so you can treat them early on before more issues arise regarding your health.
+If you have brittle diabetes then you must know the signs and symptoms of elevated blood glucose levels so you can treat them early on before more issues arise regarding your health.

 Brittle Diabetes is a type of diabetes in which the blood sugar levels swing erratically and without warning from extremely high to extremely low values.
 Brittle diabetics who experience frequent episodes of brittle diabetes can keep their condition under control by taking prompt action if blood sugar levels begin to rise or fall rapidly, but there’s no cure for brittle diabetes and brittle diabetes can be managed through careful testing and treatment.
 Brittle diabetics must avoid eating foods with high levels of sugar.
 Brittle diabetics must also avoid skipping meals and snacks.